- The Best Indian Resume Format (Guide and Free Downloadable Template)

 - Willingness to relocate

-Use this section to target the specific job.
-You can use keywords from the job ad (including specific skills, qualifications, and duties) to show employers that you have the experience you need to succeed in the role.
+Include keywords from the job ad (including specific skills, qualifications, and duties) to make your objective relevant to the role.

-Here’s an example of an effective resume summary for a customer service representative:
+Here’s an example of an effective resume objective for a customer service representative:

 In this example, the candidate gives employers a good idea of their skill set and personal strengths, and uses numbers to highlight some of their key achievements.
-Additionally, they end the summary with a statement about how they hope to make a positive impact in their new position, leaving employers with a good impression.
+Additionally, they end the summary with a statement about how they hope to make a positive impact in their new position.

 4. Fill out your education section